thephpleague/container/docs/unstable/auto-wiring.md

 var_dump($foo->bar->bam instanceof Acme\Bam); // true
 ~~~

 **Note:** The reflection container, by default, will resolve what you are requesting every time you request it.
+Auto-wiring only applies to classes that have **not** been registered as explicit definitions.
+If you register a class with `add()` or `addShared()`, you must provide its constructor arguments explicitly using `addArgument()` or a callable.

 If you would like the reflection container to cache resolutions and pull from that cache if available, you can enable it to do so as below.